erjosito/ansible-azure-lab/README.md

 Before starting with this account, make sure to fulfill all the requisites:

-- --A valid Azure subscription account.
+- A valid Azure subscription account.
 If you don&#39;t have one, you can create your [free azure account](https://azure.microsoft.com/en-us/free/) (https://azure.microsoft.com/en-us/free/) today.
-- --If you are using Windows 10, you can [install Bash shell on Ubuntu on Windows](http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10) ( [http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10](http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10)).
+- If you are using Windows 10, you can [install Bash shell on Ubuntu on Windows](http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10) ( [http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10](http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10)).
 To install Azure CLI, download and [install the latest Node.js and npm](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)  for Ubuntu ( [https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)).
 Then, follow the [instructions](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/) ( **Option-1** ): [https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/)
-- --If you are using MAC or another windows version, install Azure CLI, following **Option-2** : [https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/)
+- If you are using MAC or another windows version, install Azure CLI, following **Option-2** : [https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/)

 The labs cover: